Downstream users of chemicals (EU and UK)

 - Need to prepare a downstream user chemical safety report; or

-- Wish to benefit from the exemption to prepare a chemical safety report either because:
+- Wish to benefit from an exemption from preparing a chemical safety report, for example:

-- you use the substance in total less than 1 tonne per year; or
+- Using the substance in total less than one tonne per year; or

-- You use the substance for product and process oriented research.
+- Using the substance for product and process-oriented research (PPORD).

 Classification differences